Rock County Court Records

 Probate Procedures in Wisconsin

 Probate proceedings in Rock County follow Wis.
 Stat.
 Chapters 851–882, which govern all aspects of estate administration.
-Key procedural steps typically include:
+The typical steps are:

 1. Filing a petition for administration with the court